-The Migratory Bird Data Center came online in the spring of 2002 through the collaborative efforts of the USFWS’s Divisions of Bird Habitat Conservation and Migratory Bird Management, and the USGS Patuxent Wildlife Research Center and Center for Biological Informatics.
-To demonstrate the utility of the Data Center, visualization and query capabilities have been developed for important bird population databases.
-As resources permit, access to additional population and habitat databases will be offered.
+The Migratory Bird Data Center came online in the spring of 2002 through the collaborative efforts of the USFWS’s Migratory Bird Program, and the USGS Patuxent Wildlife Research Center and Center for Biological Informatics.
+To demonstrate the utility of the Data Center, visualization and query capabilities were developed for important bird population databases.
+While the server that houses this website is still being maintained by the USFWS, no additional data beyond 2015 have been added.
+Additionally, webpages associated with the various databases are no longer being updated.

 Overview of the Options and Tools for Accessing Data